NHS trust gains an easier way to manage documents

 The client was an NHS Primary Care Trust (PCT) responsible for commissioning primary, community and secondary health services.

 Back in March 2013, PCTs were formally abolished.
 The client became a new NHS body with only a portion of its current staff.

 What they wanted

-The PCT decided to leave a digital corporate archive and a managed document retention system in line with the Data Protection Act and NHS Information Governance procedures.
+The PCT decided to leave a digital corporate archive and a managed document retention system in line with GDPR and NHS Information Governance procedures.

 This would allow the new NHS body to quickly retrieve and view legacy documents created by the PCT and its predecessor organisations.

 The PCT chose us because of our competitive pricing and our extensive experience of managing large scale scanning projects dealing with sensitive information.

 The project involved the document scanning of the PCT’s entire corporate records by department, including:

 - Estates & Facilities

 - Continuing Healthcare